git-format-patch(1) — Linux manual page

 --line-prefix=<prefix>

-Prepend an additional prefix to every line of output.
+Prepend an additional <prefix> to every line of output.

 --ita-invisible-in-index

-option could be reverted with --ita-visible-in-index.
-Both
+reverted with --ita-visible-in-index.
+Both options are

-options are experimental and could be removed in future.
+experimental and could be removed in future.

 For more detailed explanation on these common options, see also